prateekmedia/budgie-clipboard-applet/README.md

 - [x] Restore Defaults Option
 - [x] Automatically paste selected clip to active window

-## CONTRIBUTION
--  Pull requests are welcome whether it be [translations](https://github.com/prateekmedia/budgie-clipboard-applet/releases/tag/v0.9.8), adding any useful feature / solving any bugs
--  You can use `Issues` tab for reporting issues
--  Special thanks to [all these amazing people](https://github.com/prateekmedia/budgie-clipboard-applet/graphs/contributors) who contributed to this project.

 ## Direct Install
 **For Debian/ Ubuntu based Distro**
 ```